yathit/suitecrm-mobile-app-doc/_posts/2000-02-03-license-management.md

 index: 4
 ---

-The features available to you depend on the license you have.
-Please see available licenses and their features in [pricing page](https://www.yathit.com/pricing.html).
-Please also note you can use Yathit mobile app free to use with limited features.

-License can be purchase from [Yathit web site](https://www.yathit.com/pricing.html), from our partners or [SuiteCRM Store](https://store.suitecrm.com) or in-app purchase.
+Yathit mobile app can be use free with limited features.
+You can either subscribe or purchase via iOS/Android Store in your mobile directly or [subscribe](https://www.yathit.com/pricing.html) for your domain.

+## Purchase from Mobile Store

+To purchase from iOS/Android Store, from the drawer side menu, {{ "menu" | svg_icon}}, go to Setting > Premium Features.

-## How to receive a license
+## Purchase domain license

 Simply [login to your Sugar, setup] inside Yathit Mobile App.
-If your sugar domain has a license, you will see a license on the sugar login panel as shown below.
+If your sugar domain has a subscription, a license will be provision automatically.
+Verify your license on the sugar login panel as shown below.

 {{ "sm-sugar-setting.gif width466" | screenshot }}

+If you already login, but purchase later,